-Katelyn Husereau, Manager, brings a breadth of experience to her work at CFAR.
+Katelyn Husereau, Senior Manager, brings a breadth of experience to her work at CFAR.
 With roots in event management, operations, and marketing, she is skilled in stakeholder engagement, strategy development and execution, and design of educational programming.
 She focuses on the intersection of the hard and soft challenges facing her clients, attending to how relationships and analytics combine to create successful or not so successful outcomes.

 Katelyn holds a Bachelor of Arts in Mass Communication and Marketing from Franklin Pierce University, as well as Certificates in Meeting and Event Management and Advanced Management Studies, and a Master of Business Administration all from Northeastern University.

-Malachi O’Connor, Vice President and Principal, has worked for more than 20 years with senior executives in a broad range of for-profit and non-profit organizations.
+Malachi O’Connor, Principal, has worked for more than 20 years with senior executives in a broad range of for-profit and non-profit organizations.
 He works with leaders to implement systemic changes that strengthen cultural values while measurably improving performance and productivity.
 He has worked in many industries, including health care and life sciences, insurance and financial services, foundations, and higher education.
 He is co-leader of the firm’s Life Sciences practice area, and has contributed significantly to the development of CFAR’s change methodology.

 Trained as an ethnographer, Mal helps organizations meet the challenges of changing behavior in the service of new strategic imperatives.
 This makes him particularly attuned to how people think—to why and how differences matter, and to the impact those differences have on achieving desired results.
 He works with clients to harness the often-tacit beliefs and assumptions of employees, managers and leaders, working with—rather than against resistance—to generate improved performance.
 His work has included strategy and system-wide strategic change, board and executive development, team building, mergers and acquisitions, restructuring, performance management and the business case for cultural diversity.